European Green Deal: Lobbyism

 It has been found that American oil company ExxonMobil had a significant impact on the early negotiations of the European Green Deal.
 ExxonMobil attempted to change the deal in a way that puts less emphasis on the importance of reducing transport that emits carbon dioxide.
-This was only one of many opponents of the deal.

 Falling short

 The current proposals have been criticised for falling short of the goal of ending fossil fuels, or being sufficient for a green recovery after the COVID-19 pandemic.

 Greenpeace has argued that the deal is not drastic enough and that it will fail to slow down climate change to an acceptable degree.
 The Corporate Europe Observatory calls the Deal a positive first step, but criticizes the influence the fossil fuel industry had on it.
-In addition, many groups such as “Greenpeace”, “Friends of the Earth Europe” and the “Institute for European Environmental Policy” have all analysed the policy and believe it isn't “ambitious enough.”
-Greenpeace believes the plan is “too little too late” whilst the IEEP stated that most prospects of meeting policy objectives “lacked clear or adequate” goals for the problem areas.
+In addition, many groups such as "Greenpeace", "Friends of the Earth Europe" and the "Institute for European Environmental Policy" have all analysed the policy and believe it isn't "ambitious enough."
+Greenpeace believes the plan is "too little too late" whilst the IEEP stated that most prospects of meeting policy objectives "lacked clear or adequate" goals for the problem areas.

 Greta Thunberg commented on governments opposing the deal, saying "It seems to have turned into some kind of opportunity for countries to negotiate loopholes and to avoid raising their ambition".